 Uploading Photos and Documents and Video and Audio Reels

-To upload a photo or other document, click the “+ Add New” button located at the top of the Media Locker.
+To directly upload a photo, document, video reel, or audio reel click the “+ Add New” button located at the top of the Media Locker.
 As a note, your photos, video, audio, and documents will display on your profile in the order in which you added them to the Media Locker.

 The Media Locker can host images of GIF, JPEG, and PNG file formats.
 For documents we accept .PDF, .DOC, .DOCX, and .PTF formats.
 Both images and documents have a maximum file size of 10 megabytes.